 Adding and subtracting are the two most frequent mathematical operations that we do in our regular day-to-day life.
 If you are facing problems adding and subtracting multiple cells simultaneously in Excel, then you are in a right place.
 In this article, you will learn how to add and subtract multiple cells in Excel with 3 easy examples.

-3 Simple Examples to Add and Subtract Multiple Cells in Excel
+How to Add and Subtract Multiple Cells in Excel: 3 Simple Examples

 Let’s first introduce our sample dataset.
 We have our Month, Income, and Expenses in 3 separate columns.
 Our goal is to add and subtract these incomes and expenses in different ways.